hhvm/user-documentation/guides/hack/06-type-aliases/02-opaque.md

 Each opaque alias type is distinct from its underlying type and from any other types aliasing it or its underlying type.
 Only source code in the file that contains the definition of the opaque type alias is allowed access to the underlying implementation.

-Consider a file, `point.php`, that contains an opaque alias definition for a 2D point type and a number of function primitives:
+Consider a file, `point.inc.php`, that contains an opaque alias definition for a 2D point type and a number of function primitives:

 @@ opaque-examples/point.inc.php @@